JMS55/jms55.github.io/content/posts/2024_06_09_virtual_geometry_bevy_0_14/index.md

 We're finally at the last step of the first occlusion culling pass/dispatch.
 As a reminder, everything from after the fill cluster buffers step until the end of this section has all been one shader.
 I warned you it would be long!

 The last step for this pass is to write out the results of what clusters should render.
-This pass is just a compute shader - it dosen't actually render anything.
+This pass is just a compute shader - it doesn't actually render anything.
 We're just going to fill out the arguments for a single indirect draw command (more on this in the next pass).

 First, before we get to the indirect draw, we need to write out another piece of data.
 The second occlusion culling pass later will want to operate only on clusters in view, that passed the LOD test, and that were _not_ drawn in the first pass.
 That means we didn't early return during the frustum culling or LOD test, and that cluster_visible was false from the occlusion culling test.